eddytruyen/container_allocation_for_mta/README.md

-# Container allocation strategies for multi-tenant SaaS applications
+# Container orchestration for multi-tenant SaaS

-This github repository is an addition to our paper submission entitled: "Container orchestration for configurable performance isolation in multi-tenant SaaS."
-It contains the code and data of the experiment presented in Figure 4 of the paper.
+This github repository is an addition to our manuscript submission entitled: "Container orchestration for multi-tenant SaaS."
+It contains the code and data of the experiment presented in Figure 4 of the article.

 The aim of the experiment is to demonstrate the third container allocation strategy in Kubernetes: Separate Namespace / SLA class.

 # Experimental setup
 We have setup a Kubernetes cluster with 6 worker nodes using the docker-multinode project: https://github.com/kubernetes/kube-deploy/tree/master/docker-multinode.
 Kubernetes version 1.3.4 has been used.

-This cluster has been installed on Ubuntu 14.04 virtual machines that ru.4n in an Openstack private cloud with the following properties:
+This cluster has been installed on 7 Ubuntu 14.04 virtual machines that run in an Openstack private cloud with the following properties:
 * Openstack version Liberty is installed on 8 droplets (each with 16 cpu-cores).
 There is no VM pinning.
 Other users are running workloads on the Openstack cloud
 * Each Ubuntu VM is configured of flavor c2m2 (2 virtual cpu and 2 GB of ram)
 * At the moment of the performance evaluation, the Openstack cloud is overcommitted: https://github.com/eddytruyen/container_allocation_for_mta/blob/master/tomcat-sla/Openstack.JPG